LHMak/azure-database-migration873/README.md

 In this milestone, this GitHub repo was created and I set up my account on Azure.

 ## Milestone 2: Set up the Production Environment
 In this milestone, I provisioned a Windows VM which would be treated as my production environent.
-This VM hosted the company's database (AdventureWorks sample database), serving as a secure, dedicated storage solution.
+This production VM hosted the company's database (AdventureWorks sample database), serving as a secure, dedicated storage solution.
 SQL Server and Server Management Studio (SSMS) was installed on this VM to manage the database.
 - I provisioned a Windows 11 pro VM using the Standard B2ms storage size.
 This size is good for many workloads and so will be sufficient for this project.
 - I connected securely to the newly created VM using the RDP protocol and installed SQL Server and SSMS
 - After this, I created the company's database by restoring from a .bak backup file of the AdventureWorks sample database.

 ## Milestone 3: Migrate to Azure SQL Database
+The focus of this milestone was to transition the on-premise database (source), which was stored on the production environent, to the Azure ecosystem.
+This was achieved by using Azure Data Studio to perform the database migration.

+### Set Up Azure SQL Database

-In this milestone, I transitioned a local database to an Azure SQL database.
-I achieved this by provisioning an SQL server and the target Azure SQL Database using SQL login as the authentication method:
+I began this part of the project by by provisioning an SQL server and a corresponding Azure SQL Database.
+This database would be the target of the migration.
+The server used SQL login as it's authentication method:

 <img width="469" alt="m3-1 deploy database" src="https://github.com/LHMak/azure-database-migration873/assets/147920042/65006a6d-44a5-4941-8cd3-cdeba8eaf4f8">

 _Image showing successful deployment of database_

 I then allowed public network access to the server.
-This would allow my local PC and the source VM to connect to the database.
+This would allow my local PC and the production VM to connect to the database.
 I validated this by connecting to the database in VS Code on my local PC:

 <img width="280" alt="m3-1 vs code connected" src="https://github.com/LHMak/azure-database-migration873/assets/147920042/1018ae27-605c-4608-9763-a7e41aaba423">

 _Image showing successful connection to the Azure SQL database in VS Code_

+### Prepare for Migration

-After this, I installed Azure Data Studio (ADS) on the VM hosting the local database and connected ADS to the database:
+After this, I installed Azure Data Studio (ADS) on the production VM hosting the local database and connected ADS to the database:

 <img width="349" alt="m3-2 connect ADS to local db" src="https://github.com/LHMak/azure-database-migration873/assets/147920042/ebfd82ec-3742-4d19-8a72-bdec17a0b2b0">